sandyresearch/sandyresearch.github.io/_posts/2025-04-21-chipmunk-part-I.md

 <img src="https://sandyresearch.github.io/images/chipmunk/kittens.png" />
 </div>
 <center>
-*We're big fans of ThunderKittens, and so are our chipmunks!
-Our sparse attention and MLP kernels let our chipmunks play nicely with their kitten friends.*
+<i>We're big fans of ThunderKittens, and so are our chipmunks!
+Our sparse attention and MLP kernels let our chipmunks play nicely with their kitten friends.</i>
 </center>